charter-kurosh/react-json-view/README.md

     - most of the logic happens in Object.js
     - the recursion happens inside renderObjectContents()
         - JsonVariable adds a 'type' property for each key in the [current] object, via examination of the key's value
+        - this process may repeat, in nested fashion, if said property === 'object' --function adjoins a type-specific component, to the list for display

 #### Run the Dev Server